initgrep-com/initgrep.blog/_postCollection/java/spring/spring-security-oauth2-jwt-authentication-resource-server.markdown

 In order to change the default implementation, we will have to provide a customized instance of `JwtGrantedAuthoritiesConverter`.
 It is responsible for converting the JWT scopes to `GrantedAuthorities`.

  `JwtAuthenticationConverter` which is responsible to convert JWT to a valid [Authentication](http://Authentication.IT) .
-Below example shows how to change the Authorities claim name and authority prefix.
+The below example shows how to change the Authorities claim name and authority prefix.

 ```java
 		@Bean